 If you do not pay the fine by the court date or do not appear in court as directed by the Summons, the Justice will enter a conviction in your absence resulting in a fine.
 The Registrar of Motor Vehicles may not allow you to renew your license or vehicle permit until the fine is paid.
 A fee in addition to the fine may be applied by the Registrar of Motor Vehicles.

 Receive a parking ticket you don’t agree with?

 You can appeal a parking ticket within 14 days of it being issued by requesting an administrative review for a number of violations.
 Please see a list of violations that can be disputed in the Common Questions section below.
 Please note that ticket disputes will not be accepted for tickets that have been paid as payment is considered admission of guilt to the offence.
 Tickets issued on private property cannot be reviewed by Parking Services staff.
-To dispute a ticket issued on private property, please submit a letter from the property management group requesting the ticket be cancelled.
+To dispute a ticket issued on private property, Parking Services requires written authorization from the property management group requesting the ticket be cancelled.